-When it comes to steaming and brewing, the super automatic machine has the same features as the semi-automatic espresso machine.
-In that, there are some that will not allow you to brew and team your milk at the same time while there are others that will allow you to carry out these processes concurrently.
+When it comes to steaming and brewing, the super-automatic machine has the same features as the semi-automatic espresso machine.
+In that, there are some that will not allow you to brew and steam your milk at the same time while there are others that will allow you to carry out these processes concurrently.

 The super-automatic espresso machine is the most convenient, especially when you want to save time.
 However, if you are a hands-on person and love to get your hands dirty from time to time, then the manual espresso machine is the way to go.